 When the Escort Redline was rolled out in 2007 it claimed our record for the longest radar range—14-plus miles under perfect conditions.
 Not surprisingly, it quickly found a following among performance-minded drivers.
-Then, after a 10-year run it was replaced by the Redline EX.
+Then it was replaced by the Redline EX.

-Not to worry, Escort promised legions of anguished fans, the replacement is even better.
+Escort says the replacement is even better.
 To verify that claim we gathered up both models for a comparison.
 Here's what we found.